Looking for a life insurance policy with no medical exam? We’ve got a shortlist of companies you might want to check out.

 It’s also important to note that these policies are dependent on you being truthful in answering the survey questions — if you’re less than honest, you run the risk of your policy being voided.

 Simplified issue policies tend to work best for people who have medical issues.
 If that doesn’t describe you, you’re probably going to find yourself paying too much for a simplified issue policy.

 Your results may vary based on your specifics, but it’s a good caveat to keep in mind as you begin looking for a policy.

-Haven Life is another agency that will let select qualified applicants (up to age 45) finalize coverage online without the need for a medical exam.
+Haven Life is an insurance company that will let select qualified applicants (up to age 59) finalize coverage online without the need for a medical exam.
 Certain candidates, however, may still need to pass medical underwriting when going with Haven Life.

 On its website, Haven Life says a 35-year-old male in excellent health will typically pay $21 a month for a $500,000/20-year term policy.

 Haven Life recently upped its maximum coverage offering from $1 million to $2 million for medically underwritten policies.
-Though if you go the “no medical exam” route, the benefits remain capped at $1 million.
+If you go the “no medical exam” route, the benefits remain capped at $1 million.